cern-cta/CTA/README.md

 ## License

+> This program is free software, distributed under the terms of the GNU General Public Licence version 3 (GPL Version 3), copied verbatim in the file "COPYING".
+You can redistribute it and/or modify it under the terms of the GPL Version 3, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+In applying this licence, CERN does not waive the privileges and immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

-This project is licensed under the GNU General Public License - see the [COPYING](COPYING) file for details
+See the [COPYING](COPYING) file for additional details.

 ___